ververica/lab-flink-repository-analytics/README.md

 ----------| ------------|--------
 es-host | Elastic Search Host | elasticsearch-master-headless.vvp.svc
 es-port | Elastic Search Port | 9200
 start-date | The application will process the commit history of Apache Flink starting from this date.
-Example: "2019-01-01" | now poll-interval-ms | Minimum pause between polling commits via  Github API in milliseconds| 1000 checkpointing-interval-ms | Apache Flink checkpointing interval | 10_000
+Example: "2019-01-01" | now enable-new-feature | A feature flag for enabling a new Job feature | false poll-interval-ms | Minimum pause between polling commits via  Github API in milliseconds| 1000 checkpointing-interval-ms | Apache Flink checkpointing interval | 10_000